helm/charts/incubator/airflow/README.md

 ## Helm chart Configuration

-Full documentation can be found the comments in the `values.yaml` file.
+Full and up-to-date documentation can be found in the comments of the `values.yaml` file.